Search

 As the post is voluntary the specific responsibilities within the role will be negotiable, but would ideally include:

-- Attending quarterly meetings of the GEF executive committee (optional)
+- Attending quarterly meetings of the Exec Committee (optional).

+The ideal time commitment we are looking for would be 2 hours per week at whatever time suits the applicant.
 Specifics of the role will be negotiable, dependent on the applications received.
-All expenses will be covered, subject to executive committee approval.
+All expenses will be covered.

 Guildford Mukono Link